takemobiteam/takemobi-test.github.io/docs/index.md

 ## Regular Planning Overview

-1. When a Booking comes in via the AWS Kinesis Data Stream, it gets ingested but not planned until the **Planning Window** begins for the relevant Destination and date.
-For most Destinations, the Planning Window begins 7 days before the date of travel and ends 24 hours before the time of travel.
+1. When a Booking comes in via the AWS Kinesis Data Stream, it gets ingested but not planned until the **Regular Planning Window** begins for the relevant Destination and date.
+For most Destinations, the Regular Planning Window begins 7 days before the date of travel and ends 24 hours before the time of travel.
 2. Every 5 minutes, the Mobi Planner runs Regular Planning.
-First, it checks to see if any Bookings within their Planning Window are new, have been updated, have been removed, or have had updates to their corresponding Flight.
+First, it checks to see if any Bookings within their Regular Planning Window are new, have been updated, have been removed, or have had updates to their corresponding Flight.
 Then, it plans the changed Bookings and any other Bookings that could potentially be on the same Trip (e.g. Bookings in the same Destination on the same date of travel).
 3. The Mobi Planner uses a combination of cutting-edge AI algorithms and planning methods based on insight from human operators to quickly and efficiently optimize a set of Trips that satisfies the client's Business Rules.
 4. The Continuous Planning System computes the timing for each stop within the trip based on Mobi's internal routing engine, then validates that the solution passes a set of criteria including the client's Business Rules (e.g. passengers don't spend more than the maximum time waiting at the airport)
 5. The Continous Planning System sends the Trips that have been planned to the client.

-*Plan output format, data validation during planning, and how the planning window is specified are covered in more detail in [Regular Planning](#regular-planning).*
+*Plan output format, data validation during planning, and how the Regular Planning Window is specified are covered in more detail in [Regular Planning](#regular-planning).*

-## After the Planning Window
+## After the Regular Planning Window

-Once the Planning Window ends for a particular Destination & date of travel, Regular Planning no longer affects those Bookings.
+Once the Regular Planning Window ends for a particular Destination & date of travel, Regular Planning no longer affects those Bookings.
 However, changes to Bookings or Flights will have the following effects:

 - If a Booking changes, the Booking will be dropped from the Trip and the Trip's schedule of stops will adjust as needed.
 The changed Booking will no longer be assigned to a Trip, and API calls will need to be used to assign it to a Trip.
 - If a Flight changes, all Bookings involving that flight will be dropped from their Trips, and those Trips' schedules will adjust as needed.
 Those Bookings will no longer be assigned to Trips, and API calls will need to be used to assign it to a Trip.

-Planning staff can still make adjustments to Bookings & Trips and trigger replanning after the Planning Window ends.
+Planning staff can still make adjustments to Bookings & Trips and trigger replanning after the Regular Planning Window ends.

 ## API Overview